kimrutherford/pandoc-moderncv/cv/cv.md

 Skills and Experience
 ---------------------

+* Software development: web, desktop and server
+* Database administration and maintenance
-* Genome annotation and analysis tool development
+* Genome annotation and analysis
-* Development and maintenance of data warehousing software for genomics and proteomics
 * Data processing, data management and analysis of next generation sequencing results
-* Web application development
-* SQL database administration and maintenance
-* Systems administration including software and database installation, configuration and deployment
+* Systems administration including software and database installation and configuration

 Work experience
 ---------------